rickatx/rfpfolio/README.md

 You can get a good understanding of the value of this by browsing the information and graphics at https://portfoliocharts.com/

 Using this package, you can perform portfolio analysis using your own data, and are not restricted to choices available at portfoliocharts.com.
-This is useful if you are interested in exploring portfolios that include alternative asset classes, equitity allocations to a particular set of stocks, or allocations to some dynamic strategy (for which you have separately procured or generated data.)
+This is useful if you are interested in exploring portfolios that include alternative asset classes, equity allocations to a particular set of stocks, or allocations to some dynamic strategy (for which you have separately procured or generated data.)

 The most common application for this Python package is to import it into a Jupyter notebook, use it to generate portfolio returns for an asset weighting of interest, and then use other tools for analyzing and plotting the portfolio returns.